YDB AIM

 Quickstart

 As a YottaDB plugin, AIM requires YottaDB.
-Install YottaDB and AIM together:
+You can install YottaDB and AIM together:

 mkdir /tmp/tmp ; wget -P /tmp/tmp https://gitlab.com/YottaDB/DB/YDB/raw/master/sr_unix/ydbinstall.sh